 Teen driver’s see the acquisition of a driver’s license as a step towards freedom.
 Teens may be eager to drive but they are not ready for the same level of driving responsibility as adults.
-Teens have a higher rate of fatal crashes due to the lack of maturity, absence of driving skills, and a absence of experience.
+Teens have a higher rate of fatal crashes due to the lack of maturity, absence of driving skills, and an absence of experience.
+Some of these crashes also endanger the lives of first responders.

 A teen’s inexperience makes them more susceptible to become distracted when operating a vehicle.
 One in three teens who text, have stated that they have done so while behind the wheel of a car.
 Even though texting seems innocent and quick, looking away for five seconds can have greater implications.
 Researchers have found that dialing a phone number while driving increases the risk of crashing by six times.
 Texting while driving increasing the risk of crashing by twenty-three times.